 1. Do the things you hate first.
-By delaying it will only give yourself excuses to not doing it.
+Delaying it will only give you excuses for not doing it.
 But by doing it first, you get it out of the way and you feel like a winner.

 2. Take action every single day in the direction of your goal.
 Even on weekends and whether it is just 5 min.
 It doesn’t matter how big or small the action may be, what matters is your discipline in taking action every single day.

 3. Delay gratification.
 See your distractions as your reward and delay it until you’ve completed your work.
 Take your reward after work.
 If you take a reward before your work, then you don’t feel the inspiration to do the work.

 4. Praise yourself.
 Keep telling you how amazing you are as you are doing your work.
 Praise yourself and be proud of the work you have done.
 Everyone will love it and your blog post is phenomenal.